JKWA/funx/usage-rules/optics_traversal.md

 `Funx.Optics.Traversal` provides a multi-focus optic for targeting multiple locations in a data structure as a single operation.

+**A Traversal is rarely used to test each element independently.
+Its real power is collecting multiple related foci so a single rule can relate them to each other.**

 Use Traversal for:

-- Extracting values from multiple locations at once
+- **Relating multiple foci to each other** (e.g., "refund matches charge amount")
 - Enforcing structural requirements: "these fields must all exist together"
-- Validating relationships between multiple foci
+- Validating relationships between multiple values
-- Collecting from mixed required/optional fields
+- Collecting from multiple locations for comparison or aggregation
-- Making applicability rules first-class data
+- Making structural dependencies first-class data

 **Key insight**: Traversals serve two purposes:
-1. **Collection**: Extract from whatever foci match (`to_list/2`)
+1. **Collection mode** (`to_list/2`): Collect whatever foci exist (partial information, skips missing Prism foci)
-2. **Enforcement**: Require all foci to exist together (`to_list_maybe/2`)
+2. **Enforcement mode** (`to_list_maybe/2`): Require all foci to exist (all-or-nothing, returns Nothing if any Prism focus missing)

 The difference between these modes lets you express both "collect what you can" and "all or nothing" semantics.